codahale/veil/docs/src/design/sres.md

 \text{Absorb}(Q_R) \\
 $$

-Second, the hash's state is cloned, and the clone absorbs the sender's private key, 64 bytes of random data, and the plaintext.
+Second, the duplex's state is cloned, and the clone absorbs the sender's private key, 64 bytes of random data, and the plaintext.
 The commitment scalar $x$ is then derived from output:

 $$